Crispy Chicken Bites

 These chicken fritters have become a must-make in my kitchen.
 They turn basic leftover chicken into something special, giving you those crispy outsides with creamy insides in every bite.
 Once you try making them, they'll become your favorite recipe too.

 A tray of golden-brown, crispy potato cakes served with a small bowl of dipping sauce.
-Pin it
+Pin

 A tray of golden-brown, crispy potato cakes served with a small bowl of dipping sauce. | recipesbytina.com